null

 The Cut

-Many experts believe that the cut is one of the most important factors when grading a diamond, although it is the most difficult to quantify.
-That is because the cut has a direct effect on how shiny or brilliant the diamond appears to be.
-Think about it, who of us would want to buy a diamond that is not brilliant and spectacular in appearance?
+Many experts believe the cut is one of the most important factors when grading a diamond, although it is the most difficult to quantify.
+That is because the cut directly affects how shiny or brilliant the diamond appears.
+Who would want to buy a diamond that is not brilliant and spectacular in appearance?

 When the term cut is used, this refers to more than the shape of the diamond itself.
 Popular shapes include round, square, heart, oval, and triangular.
-On the contrary, the cut of the diamond is an indication of its proportions, how symmetrical it is, and how well the stone is polished.
+On the contrary, the diamond’s cut indicates its proportions, how symmetrical it is, and how well the stone is polished.

 When a diamond is cut well, it will be evident in three main ways:

-Bear in mind that diamonds are from humble beginnings and are first just rough stone-like formations.
-The diamond cutter must carefully examine the stone to devise the best way to cut the stone so as to highlight its beauty and maintain its carat weight.
+Remember that diamonds are from humble beginnings, first just rough stone-like formations.
+The diamond cutter must carefully examine the stone to devise the best way to cut the stone to highlight its beauty and maintain its carat weight.

 The GIA scale for evaluating the cut of a diamond consists of five tiers.
 This scale ranges from excellent to poor.
 It goes without saying that diamonds graded as excellent would be the most brilliant.
-The GIA uses a number of measurements such as the crown height and total depth to assess the cut of each diamond.
+The GIA uses several measurements, such as the crown height and total depth, to assess the cut of each diamond.

 Color

-Color is the believed to be the second most important factor when grading a diamond.
+Color is believed to be the second most important factor when grading a diamond.
 The ideal diamond should be luminescent and crystal clear.
-It goes without saying that icy-white, transparent diamonds will fetch a much higher price than those with an obvious tint of color.
+Icy-white, transparent diamonds will fetch a much higher price than those with an obvious tint of color.

-The GIA has determined that the color of a diamond can be graded on a scale from D to Z. Diamonds with the least amount of color will be graded as a D, and diamonds with obvious tints of brown or yellow will be graded as or near category Z. Diamonds which are labeled grades D to H should be colorless or near colorless to the naked eye.
+The GIA has determined that the color of a diamond can be graded on a scale from D to Z. Diamonds with the least amount of color will be graded as a D. Diamonds with obvious tints of brown or yellow will be graded as or near category Z. Diamonds which are labeled grades D to H should be colorless or near-colorless to the naked eye.

 If the diamond has already been attached to a ring or another type of jewelry, note that it may reflect some color from the ring.
 This is especially so in the case of gold jewelry, which often gives diamonds a slightly yellow appearance.

-The diamonds are graded this way because the presence of a yellow or brown tint significantly reduces its ability to reflect the brilliance or the fire that we have come to expect from our diamonds.
-These diamonds thus fetch a lower price because while they are beautiful in their own unique way, they will appear relatively dull or cloudy in their appearance.
+The diamonds are graded this way because the presence of a yellow or brown tint significantly reduces their ability to reflect the brilliance or the fire that we have come to expect from our diamonds.
+These diamonds thus fetch a lower price because while they are beautiful in their own unique way, they will appear relatively dull or cloudy.

 Clarity

-The clarity of the diamond refers to whether there are any inclusions of flaws on the diamond.
+The clarity of the diamond refers to whether there are any inclusions or flaws in the diamond.
 The GIA scale for the clarity of a diamond ranges from flawless to I3.
 There are 11 categories on this scale.

 When the inclusion or flaw is not visible to the naked eye, the diamond is referred to as an ‘eye clean’ diamond.
 These are among the rarest of all diamonds.
-In fact, less than 1% of the diamonds on earth fall into this category.
+Less than 1% of the diamonds on Earth fall into this category.

 Stones at the lower end of the scale are much easier to find.
-You, however, need to examine your diamonds carefully before making your purchase.
+However, you need to examine your diamonds carefully before purchasing.
 These flaws or inclusions may detract from the beauty of the ring.
-Also, two stones with the same rating may have flaws which appear completely different.
+Also, two stones with the same rating may have completely different flaws.

 Just as no two diamonds are the same, no two inclusions are the same.
-You need to examine the diamonds carefully to determine which flaw is more obvious to you.
+You must examine the diamonds carefully to determine which flaw is more obvious.

 Carat Weight

-The carat weight is by far the most popular method used to grade a diamond.
-When someone brags about their diamond jewelry, the first thing they will quote is the carat.
-It is highly unlikely that they will readily state anything about its cut or lack of flaws.
+The carat weight is the most popular method to grade a diamond.
+When someone brags about their diamond jewelry, they quote the carat first.
+They are unlikely to state anything about its cut or lack of flaws readily.
 That is why this is such an integral aspect of determining the grade of a diamond.

 Firstly, it should be noted that this refers to the actual weight of the diamond and not its size.
-However, the size of the diamond does have incredible influence on the carat weight.
-Long ago, jewelers relied on the relatively uniformed sized of the beans of a locust tree, known as carobs, to determine the weight of a diamond.
+However, the size of the diamond does have an incredible influence on the carat weight.
+Long ago, jewelers relied on the relatively uniform-sized beans of a locust tree, known as carobs, to determine the weight of a diamond.
 Many believe that this was how the weight of the diamond came to be measured in carats.

-Regardless of how accurate that measure was, the name carat became synonymous with diamonds and precious metals like gold.
-However, when the term carat is used in reference to gold, it is describing the purity of the gold.
+Regardless of how accurate that measure was, the carat became synonymous with diamonds and precious metals like gold.
+However, when the term carat is used in reference to gold, it describes the purity of the gold.

 While diamonds are valued more for their brilliance than their weight, the carat weight of the diamond can be used to differentiate two diamonds of similar cut, clarity, and color.
 The diamond with more carat weight will fetch a higher price.